Introduction

 The best times to practice visualization are before going to bed and right upon waking up in the morning.
 At these times, the brain and subconscious mind are relaxed and highly receptive to anything that is impressed upon it.

+If you are practicing visualization during the day, meditation can be used to calm your mind before engaging in visualization.
 Through meditation, you are able to relax your brain and subconscious mind, such as before going to bed or upon waking up, and make them highly receptive to the thoughts you impress upon them.

 Visualize